YorkDevelopers/venimus/README.md

 ## APIs For System Administrators

 The following APIs can only be called by sysadmin administrators.
+(NEEDS TEST)

 ### POST /api/Groups